 Aoyama Lodge’s concierge team is on-hand to give you all the information you need.
 They can also make restaurant reservations for you (if availability permits) or help rent sports equipment as well as arrange ski lift passes.
 With our competent team at your service, leave all your worries behind.
 Though the area has a plethora of activities, here are our top choices for things to do in Niseko, regardless of the season you visit:

 All year round

 - As Hokkaido has opened up to international tourists, the region has gained popularity for its pristine surrounds and the amazing local produce that comes from the land and the sea.
 Local and international chefs have flocked to the area to take advantage of these great products and Niseko has become a food lover’s paradise.
 Aoyama Lodge is perfectly positioned to enjoy the fantastic restaurants from Annapuri to Hirafu and Kutchan.
-Options range from small yakitori shops run by old families to Michelin starred fine dining restaurants.
+Options range from small yakitori shops run by old families to world-class fine dining restaurants.

 - For a bespoke dining experience, Niseko Gourmet can arrange for a special meal to be cooked in your own chalet by one of Japan’s finest chefs.
 From a traditional sushi bar to an intimate sukiyaki meal, this is indulgence to the next level.
 Gourmet food delivery and grocery shopping are also offered in case you prefer to self-cater.

 - Acclaimed as Hokkaido’s premier health and wellness destination, Niseko is blessed with a number of atmospheric thermal hot springs, known as onsen, renowned for their relaxation and rejuvenation properties.
 Head into Hirafu for Hirafutei onsen that overlooks the ski fields or further afield to Makkari Onsen with amazing Mount Yotei views.